 The most common method of fossilization is called permineralization, or petrification.
 After an organism's soft tissues decay in sediment, the hard parts — particularly the bones — are left behind.

 Water seeps into the remains, and minerals dissolved in the water seep into the spaces within the remains, where they form crystals.
 These crystallized minerals cause the remains to harden along with the encasing sedimentary rock.

 In another fossilization process, called replacement, the minerals in groundwater replace the minerals that make up the bodily remains after the water completely dissolves the original hard parts of the organism.

 Fossils also form from molds and casts.
 If an organism completely dissolves in sedimentary rock, it can leave an impression of its exterior in the rock, called an external mold.
 If that mold gets filled with other minerals, it becomes a cast.

-An internal mold forms when sediments or minerals fill the internal cavity of an organism, such as a shell or skull, and the remains dissolve.
+An internal mold forms when sediments or minerals fill the internal cavity, such as a shell or skull, of an organism, and the remains dissolve.

 In recent years, researchers have discovered that some fossils aren't just made of minerals.
 Fossil analyses have shown, for instance, that some retain organic material dated to the Cretaceous, a period that lasted from 65.5 million to 145.5 million years ago, and the Jurassic period, which lasted from 145.5 million to 199.6 million years ago